tuanphung2005/circuit-builder/README.md

 # CIRCUIT MAKER

 ## NOTE TO SELF:
-to add a component, i need to update registry, types, wireservice, componentbinder, and component behaviour
+to add a component, i need to update registry, types, component logic, component binder, and component behaviour

 MORE NOTE: REWORK WIRESERVICE

 ## STRUCTURE OF COMPONENT(s) (Model):
 Button { Highlight(Highlight), ClickDetector(clickdetector), Base(part), Out(part) }
-- change hightlight outline transparency to 0 when button/switch is activated
+- activate power for a certain amound of time

 Switch { Highlight(Highlight), ClickDetector(clickdetector), Base(part), Out(part) }
-- change hightlight outline transparency to 0 when button/switch is activated
+- toggle power when activated

 And { In1(part), In2(part), Base(part), Out(part) }